ljw1004/vbspec/vb/expressions.md

     xs.OrderBy(Function(x) x).ThenByDescending(Function(x) x Mod 2)...
 ```

-> __Annotation__
-> Because query operators simply map syntax to methods that implement a particular query operation, order preservation is not dictated by the language and is determined by the implementation of the operator itself.
+__Note.__ Because query operators simply map syntax to methods that implement a particular query operation, order preservation is not dictated by the language and is determined by the implementation of the operator itself.
 This is very similar to user-defined operators in that the implementation to overload the addition operator for a user-defined numeric type may not perform anything resembling an addition.
 Of course, to preserve predictability, implementing something that does not match user expectations is not recommended.

-Note that `Order` and `By` are not reserved words.
+__Note.__ `Order` and `By` are not reserved words.

 ```antlr
 OrderByQueryOperator